Best Credit Repair Services in 2024

 There are times when a credit repair service cannot have items removed.
 This will not lower your credit score, but it could mean that your score will not change at all.

-A legitimate credit repair company such as Lexington Law will provide you with a free consultation before you pay for an account.
-This consultation will include a review of your credit report where you and a credit expert will look for disputable items and devise a plan to improve your credit score.
+A legitimate credit repair company such as Lexington Law will provide you with a free assessment before you pay for an account.
+This assessment will include a review of your credit report where you can identify inaccurate or unfair negative items and work towards a plan of challenging these items with the credit bureaus.

 10. Should I Pay a Charged-Off Debt?